This post uses affiliate links.

 Many times, a curriculum or product will refer to websites or other online resources to support or expand learning.
 The advantage that a digital product has over print in this area is that they can make those links clickable.
 That is huge in the world of online because, let’s face it, links can be a garbled mess of letters and numbers sometimes and that can be a real pain to type in yourself.
 Plus, digital products can easy update the links if they change or go missing.
 Print …. not so much.

 More and more much-loved curriculum providers are offering digital versions of their materials.
 Check their websites first to see what they have available.

 There are several really popular websites that specialize in selling digital products – Teachers Pay Teachers and Educents, for example.
 These sites have large selections and really well-known, making purchase easy to find, download, and use quickly.

 Lots of homeschooling bloggers design, make, and sell or give away their own resources.
 I think that’s probably because we, in the field, see what is needed and make it for our own kids and then want to share it with you.
 Here on this site, you can find my store where I have some products for sale, but you can also sign up for my emails and get access to my free printables library too.

 Throughout the year, there are offers of discounted products through sales offers and events.
 For example, the Build Your Bundle Sale that usually happens in the spring which puts together collections of resources from a huge variety of publishers and creates bundles which are very discounted in price.
-There are other sales through the year, so keep your eyes open for great online sales.
+The Ultimate Homemaking Bundle usually happens early in the spring as well.
+Plus, there are other sales through the year, so keep your eyes open for great online sales.